manwar/theweeklychallenge/content/blog/review-challenge-093.md

 [**Wanderdoc**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-093/wanderdoc/perl/ch-2.pl)

-The Doc choses to use [`Struct::Dumb`](https://metacpan.org/pod/Struct::Dumb) to create a simple emulation of a C struct.
-From there a `_collect_paths()` routine walks the valid combinations down the Node structs, gathering a list of values in an array for each path.
+The Doc choses to use [`Struct::Dumb`](https://metacpan.org/pod/Struct::Dumb) to create a simple emulation of a C struct, a named `Node`.
+From there a `_collect_paths()` routine walks the valid combinations down the Nodes, gathering a list of values in an array for each path.
 Once gathered, a nested construct flattens and sums the gathered value lists.

 ```perl
     sub _collect_paths